 Following a series of acquisitions, the entertainment giant now owns almost every show under the sun.
-The problem of courses is that many consumers don’t know that.
-Thanks to this spot however, they just might.
+The problem is that many consumers don’t know that.
+Thanks to this spot, however, they just might.

 Some say chaos is a ladder.
 This investment manager views it as an investment opportunity.
 The work illustrates just how fast the world is changing, giving a sense of urgency to those who might want to make a buck or two from it.

-Much of the rapid change in the West is fuelled by developing nation's resources.
-In a period where much foreign aid is being cut across the world in wake of the cost of lockdowns, this campaign puts a positive argument for such funding.
+Much of the rapid change in the west is fuelled by developing nations’ resources.
+In a period where much foreign aid is being cut across the world in the wake of the cost of lockdowns, this campaign puts a positive argument for such funding.

 An honourable mention this week is the stupendous creative for the upcoming Beijing Winter Olympics.
 It’s difficult to put into words such a spot, and is best watched to appreciate it in full.
 All I can say is that when it comes to stop-animation, brands are always onto a winner in my mind.
 Some things never change.